shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Putting It All Together

 From someone who lacks training in cosmology in any meaningful way, the end product works surprisingly well.
-Randomness is truly our friend to create an illusion of controlled predictability, and our choice of colors/transparency/shape/size all after various trials and errors.
+Randomness is truly our friend in creating the illusion of controlled predictability, and our choice of colors/transparency/shape/size all after various trials and errors.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/milky_way_large.jpg" />